How to Use a Sunscreen Applicator

 Tools like the SUNNYBOD™ Refillable Sunscreen Brush let you fill the internal canister with your favourite sunscreen, then apply it using the built-in brush.
 No more greasy hands, sticky phones, or lotion-covered car seat buckles.

-✅ 1.
-Fill the Applicator
+1. Fill the applicator

 Unscrew the brush head from the brush base of your applicator and squeeze in your favourite sunscreen.
-Thinner lotion sunscreens tend to flow best, but any brand will work in the SUNNYBOD™ Refillable Brush.
+Any brand will work in the SUNNYBOD™ Refillable Brush, however for thicker formulas fill from the bottom of the canister.
+Check expiry dates before transferring any sunscreen into a reusable tool, and always follow the guidelines of your sunscreen's manufacturer.

-✅ 2.
-Secure and Prime the Brush
+2. Secure and prime the brush

 Reattach the brush head to the brush base and gently pump the white button until you see a little sunscreen appear at the tips of the bristles.
-This "primes" the applicator so the brush glides smoothly and distributes sunscreen into the bristles.
+This primes the applicator so the brush glides smoothly and distributes sunscreen into the bristles.

-With a brush-style applicator, the bristles do the blending for you, helping distribute the sunscreen and make applying to tricky areas like the eyes and ears quicker and easier.
+Use gentle sweeping or circular motions to apply the sunscreen across all exposed skin, taking care to cover ears, neck and shoulders, around the eyes, and other easy-to-forget areas.
+With a brush-style applicator, the bristles help blend and distribute the sunscreen, making tricky areas like the eyes and ears quicker and easier.
 This is especially helpful with kids who move around a lot or don't like sunscreen being applied near the eyes.

-✅ 4.
-Reapply Regularly
+4. Reapply regularly

 A sunscreen applicator helps by:

-• Removing the "ick" feeling of lotion on hands (for both adults and children)
+• Removing the "ick" feeling of lotion on hands, for both adults and children

-• Making sunscreen application feel more like a fun activity (face-painting/play-makeup vibes)
+• Making sunscreen application feel more like a fun activity, with face-painting or play-makeup vibes

-• Allowing older children to start applying more independently—promoting autonomy
+• Allowing older children to start applying more independently, promoting autonomy

 • Speeding up the process for busy parents and educators

-• Ages 1–4: Adult-applied only
+Ages 1–4 Adult-applied only

-• Ages 5–7: Child may participate with direct adult supervision
+Ages 5–7 Child may participate with direct adult supervision

-• Ages 8–12: Partial independence; adult must supervise and confirm coverage
+Ages 8–12 Partial independence; adult must supervise and confirm coverage

-• Ages 13+: May apply more independently; adult reminders and checks recommended
+Ages 13+ May apply more independently; adult reminders and checks recommended

 • Faster application when supervising multiple children